-The Howard Watson Trail, part of the Bluewater Trails, runs from Sarnia to Camlachie.
+The Howard Watson Trail, part of the Bluewater Trails, runs from Sarnia to Camlachie (at Mandaumin).
 It is a multi-use, non-motorised trail, 16 km in length.

 Did you know?
 Until 1967, the Howard Watson trail was a rail line owned by CN Rail.
 And from 1967 to 1982 it lay unused until a forward thinking Councillor by the name of Howard Watson approached Lambton Wildlife Inc (LWI) querying whether there would be interest in the land as a potential hiking trail.